 - Increasing energy bills

 - Spoiled food in your pantry

 Televisions, video game systems, alarm systems—most modern homes are full of electronics.
 Underneath the electronics’ casings or cabinets are a configuration of sensitive circuits that have been soldered together.
 High temperatures can melt soldering and fry circuits, ultimately ruining the devices.
 Allowing your home to reach high temperatures can cause the following damage to electronics:

 - Damaged motors

 - Cracked screens

 For most homeowners who are going on vacation for a week or two, it’s probably best to keep your air conditioner on.
-But there’s no need to cool your entire home the same way you normally do – so turn your thermostat up.
-Usually a setting it around 83-86 degrees is good.
-This should run your air conditioner enough to remove excess humidity and keep other parts of your home safe.
-If you use a programmable thermostat, look for a “vacation”, “hold” or “away” function.
-These settings will keep your thermostat from cooling your home to your normal schedule.
-If you have more questions about how to keep your home and HVAC systems in tip-top shape, reach out to the team at John’s Services and Sales.
+But there’s no need to cool your entire home the same way you normally do—so turn your thermostat up.
+If you use a programmable thermostat, look for a vacation, hold, or away function.
+These settings will keep your thermostat from cooling your home on your normal schedule.